local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-draft.md

   * It is not allowed to use models, textures, fonts or other assets that come with your game engine (with the exception of primitives as noted above)
   * Example against the spirit of the jam: any overlaying or compositing where the result is essentially a completely new texture that could more simply have been authored
   * Exception: A logo/intro screen for you/your brand/engine is allowed (e.g. "by Super-Great Games", "powered by Godot")
-  * Custom materials, shaders, post-processing, lighting, etc, are all allowed, as long as all textures are sourced from the assets and input colors from the provided palette (examples: dithered lighting, outlining)
+  * Custom materials, shaders, post-processing, lighting, etc, are all allowed, as long as all textures are sourced from the assets (examples: dithered lighting, outlining)
 * **Fonts**
   * The fonts provided in the asset pack must be used throughout the game
   * Fonts may be styled (drop-shadows, outlines, etc) as long as they remain recognizable